johnshaughnessy/food-trucks/food-trucks.md

 Whatever you want to call it &#x2013; the &ldquo;metaverse&rdquo;, the immersive web, or just &ldquo;video games&rdquo; &#x2013; people are increasingly gathering in multiplayer experiences to create, connect, play, learn and express themselves.

-These applications have *massive* socio-political consequences.
+These applications have *massive* political consequences.
 These applications know who you spend time with, what you talk about, where you look, for how long, and whether your pupils dilated ever so slightly.
 They have unprecedented access to YOU.
 It doesn&rsquo;t have to be this way.
 I want to live in a future where I can experience the immersive web and feel confident I&rsquo;m not being recorded, tracked, manipulated, and exploited by unseen actors.

 Notice that there are hardly any &ldquo;food safety standards&rdquo; for these applications.

 We believe that with Hubs, we have an opportunity to avoid this family of applications from falling into the same centralized, exploitative, and dangerous patterns of social media companies today.

-<a id="org0b9f699"></a>
+<a id="org2a40893"></a>

 ### We still want to make money

 We still hope to create a sustainable business around Hubs.

 The business model of social media companies has been to harvest, analyze, exploit, and sell user data.
-This creates an asynchronous power dynamic between platforms and a platforms users.
+This creates an asymmetric power balance between platforms and a platforms users.

 By creating valuable products people pay for, we sustain the mission and maintain a direct relationship with the people we serve.
 (With Hubs, you are *not* the product.)

-<a id="org0d24b2e"></a>
+<a id="org7919563"></a>

 # What people pay us for